w32blaster/revizor/README.md

 The main features of the Revizor:

-# it is free
+* it is free
-# Open Source
+* Open Source
-# running on JVM, build on Groovy & Grails
+* running on JVM, build on Groovy & Grails
-# easy to install
+* easy to install

-All the planned features are listed in (Issue Tracker)[https://github.com/w32blaster/revizor/issues].
+All the planned features are listed in [Issue Tracker](https://github.com/w32blaster/revizor/issues).
 Please, submit new one if you desire to see in the tool.

 Screenshots